Why are there so many Christian denominations?

 A denomination, in the common sense of the word, is an identification of a religious body.
 Denominations are clearly misunderstood.
 Denominational name tags are solely the work of man and are not found anywhere in the Word of God.
 It is said that there are a few thousand different denominations, some of the major ones being Roman Catholic, Eastern Orthodox, Oriental Orthodox, Anglican, Lutheran, Baptist and Protestant, just to name few, many further divided into subdivisions and groups which hold different views of theology which in turn have caused their splitting off in different directions.

 Religion has been around for about 2,000 years and at its beginning there was no denominations as such we have today.
-As people came together to worship God, differences between Church Denominations began to form, each with their own set of beliefs and teachings.
+As people came together to worship God, differences between Church Denominations began to form, each with their own set of beliefs and teaching.
 This has grown and changed over the centuries, with some following to God's word and otheres have strayed dramatically away from the faith.

 In the early days of the Christian church, people met mostly in each other's homes.
 As what is known now as the Bible began to be put into book form and the New Testament was finalized, we see the beginning of the Catholic Church taking shape.
 By about 1100 A.D., Christendom became a major force; and the Popes of these Churchs held great influence in society.